 An Easy Way to Test Ecommerce on Your WordPress Site

-Shopify also has Shopify Lite.
-It’s a super streamlined version of Shopify, perfect for adding a couple of buy buttons to your WordPress site or your Facebook page.
+Shopify also has Shopify Starter for $5 per month.
+It’s perfect for adding buy buttons to your WordPress site or your Facebook page and is not a separate ecommerce store.
 So even if you want to run a few small tests to see if you can sell items on your site, it’s still worth starting with Shopify.

 However, they discontinued the plugin a year later.
 In April 2017, a Shopify spokesperson said the plugin was “outdated and difficult to maintain.”
 In its place, we have the buy button, “which is a better way of selling in WordPress.”